MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

     target: "https://fetch.spec.whatwg.org/"
 --- abstract

-This document specifies the "SVCB" and "HTTPSSVC" DNS resource record types to facilitate the lookup of information needed to make connections for origin resources, such as for HTTPS URLs.
+This document specifies the "SVCB" and "HTTPS" DNS resource record (RR) types to facilitate the lookup of information needed to make connections for origin resources, such as for HTTPS URLs.
 SVCB records allow an origin to be served from multiple network locations, each with associated parameters (such as transport protocol configuration and keys for encrypting the TLS ClientHello).
 They also enable aliasing of apex domains, which is not possible with CNAME.
-The HTTPSSVC DNS RR is a variation of SVCB for HTTPS and HTTP origins.
+The HTTPS RR is a variation of SVCB for HTTPS and HTTP origins.
 By providing more information to the client before it attempts to establish a connection, these records offer potential benefits to both performance and privacy.